onkhi/wijot-site/privacy/en/index.md

 ### 2.3 Information you provide when contacting support

-If you contact support, we may receive the information you choose to provide, such as your name, email address, message content, and attachments.
+If you contact support by email or through the in-app contact form, we may receive the information you choose to provide, such as your reply email address, message content, app version, iOS version, device model, plan name, steps to reproduce, and any files you send by email.
+You may write your message in any language.

 ## 3. Purposes of use